About the Area

 Burnt River

-Burnt River flows south from its source at Miskwabi Lake in Highlands East.
+Burnt River flows south from its source at Miskwabi Lake in Highlands East, Haliburton County South into the Kawartha Lakes region.
+It empties into Cameron Lake, part of the Trent-Severn Waterway.

 Shadow Lake